 Applications and vacation scheme

-Most trainees at Ward Hadaway come from the North, often via unis in Leeds, Manchester, York and Newcastle.
-The firm has a particularly close relationship with Northumbria and Newcastle Universities, offering bursaries of £2,000 plus four weeks' work experience for two law students at each university each year.
+Most trainees at Ward Hadaway have connections with the North, often via unis in Leeds, Manchester, York and Newcastle.
+The firm has a particularly close relationship with Northumbria and Newcastle Universities, offering bursaries for two law students at each university each year.

 Applications for both the vacation scheme and the ten or so training contracts on offer each year begin with a form that asks for details on a candidate's extracurricular activities, work experience and university exam results broken down by year of study.